John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

 https://stackoverflow.com/questions/38090206/linking-intels-math-kernel-library-mkl-to-r-on-windows

 This site points out that "Moving the MKL libs from MRO to normal R is a breach of the license: mran.microsoft.com/assets/text/mkl-eula.txt, hence that part is only a suggestion and do so at your own legal risk.
-Besides, the Intel method gets you the latest files available.

-Other sites of interst are:
+Other sites of interst: